berteh/ScribusGenerator/README.md

 As you can see, the columns have the same ``name`` as variables (``%VAR_name%``) referenced in the Sribus file you have designed.

+We recommend saving in UTF-8 encoding to enable the full set of accentuated characters, chinese, cyrillic, math symbols, arrows, braille, symbols and [many more](http://csbruce.com/software/utf-8.html).
+Simply copy-paste those for which you lack a keyboard combination.

 Run the Generator Script - Settings
 ---------